Hither1/Time-Inconsistency-RL/Time_inconsistency/Experiment.md

 ### 1.2 Soph-EU-Agent (Forward)
 This is the method that we refer to as 'forward update'.

-For the initialization of this algorithm, we initialize `Utility`.
-Since the gridworld is simple that `ExpectedUtility` as a dictionary with 3-layer key.
+For the initialization of this algorithm, we define `Utility` as a simple dictionary whole value only depends on the state.
+Since the gridworld is simple that
+`ExpectedUtility` as a dictionary with 3-layer key.
 The 3 layers of keys are state `s`, delay `d` and action `a`, respectively.

 #### 1.3.1 Adding Penalty
-In order to implement the penalty,
+In order to implement the penalty, we modify the definition of `Utility` such .
+We leave the value of the goal states unchanged.

 ### 1.3 Equilbrium Q-Iteration (Backward)